RishabhRD/popfix/README.md

 **WARNING: neovim 0.5 is required for using this API.**

+## TODO

+- Implement OOP pattern and depreciate global things.
+- One instance of each thing

 ## Where this can be helpful?

 If your plugin doesn't require highly customized window popups and things,